 Nottinghamshire County Council Homes

-Children's establishments run by Nottinghamshire County Council.
+Children's establishments run at some time in their history by Nottinghamshire County Council.

 - Bingham Union / Nottinghamshire Council Home, Fairfield Street, Bingham*